rancher/rancher-docs/docs/pages-for-subheaders/aws-marketplace-payg-integration.md

 ## Limitations

-- Currently, you must be running Rancher Manager v2.7.9.
-When you deploy a supported PAYG version, you can update to newer versions of Rancher Manager when the listing is updated.
+- Currently, you must be running Rancher v2.7.9.
+When you deploy a supported PAYG version, you can update to newer versions of Rancher when the listing is updated.

 ## How to Use